DarkFire01/edk2-OMAP4/README.md

-Attempt to create a minimal EDK2 for some MSM8909 devices
+Attempt to create a minimal EDK2 for some OMAP4430 devices

 ## Status
-Boots to EFI shell, eMMC is working, the memory map is from WP target, ACPI from Lumia 650.
+Currently in early testing, just boots to early uefi

 ## Building
 Tested on Ubuntu 22.04.